 “Sure, a quick wipe, cleaning it with liquid, and it's brand new!”

 Trust me, maintenance is a complicated and multi-step process.
 That’s why it demands a separate article such as this.
-Make sure to follow the following tit-bits once you buy a compact camera.
+Make sure to follow the following tit-bits once you buy a point-and-shoot camera.
 Surely, your piece will have an extended life.
 You’ll be able to use it for decades to come.

 1. Cleaning of Fiddling with Camera Parts?
 Turn it Off First!